-For questions 4 and 56, choose the first bracketed options if liability is alleged due to an employee's negligent conduct under Government Code section 835(a).
+For questions 4 and 56, choose the first bracketed options if liability is alleged due tobecause of an employee's negligent conduct under Government Code section 835(a).
 Use the second bracketed options if liability is alleged for failure to act after actual or constructive notice under Government Code section 835(b).
+Both options may be given if the plaintiff is proceeding under both theories of liability.